 More Information Dealing with Allstate

-- Insurance Companies Using Colossus (who is licensed to use Colossus)
+- Who is licensed to use Colossus

 - Sample PIP Application from Allstate (example PIP application)

 - Deposition of an Allstate Adjuster (in a Maryland car accident case)